 Today, I don’t have a dedicated headphone amplifier.
 I use a portable Chord Mojo DAC/amplifier to drive my Sennheiser HD800.
 There are better DACs and amplifiers, but I find the Mojo enjoyable to meet my needs.
 Most of the headphone amplifiers I have used are solid state because I don’t like the hassles of tubes and the temptation to constantly tinker by tube rolling.

 I am a big fan of headphone amplifiers that are based on Kevin Gilmore’s designs which are free to people who build Gilmore amplifier.
 Headamp is the premium manufacturer of amplifiers based on Kevin’s designs.
 For several years I owned and used the Headamp GS-X mk2.
 I think it’s one of the finest amplifiers currently made.
-Headamp’s prices seem to reflect the actual cost of manufacturing rather than the typical audiophile profit margins.
+Headamp’s prices are high, but seem to reflect the actual cost of manufacturing rather than the typical audiophile profit margins.
 Headamp also sells the more reasonably priced Gilmore Lite Mk2.
-Used amplifiers build using the Dynalo circuit such as the Headamp GS-1 periodically show up on head-fi.org.
+It’s also possible to find amplifiers such as the Headamp GS-1 and GS Lite which use Gilmore’s DynaLo circuit on head-fi.org for-sale forum.

 There are a fair number of people who like the DIY (or professionally built) headphone amplifiers from amb.org which includes the M^3 which is a competitor to the GS Lite (dynalo), and the beta22 which is a competitor to the higher end/power Gilmore amplifiers.
 I commonly hear people say Gilmore designs are a bit more transparent and fast, while the AMB designs are a bit more forgiving and “fun”.